psychemedia/sin-eater-resources/src/_ross.md

 > THETA.
 > 17th October, 1911.

 The old name of Dock Street describes how this road led down to the river, as well as out along the river to Wilton Bridge.
-My understanding of the Corpus Christi reference was that this is a misnomer, althogh there was a procession on that festival date *[I forget where I read that!]*.
+My understanding of the Corpus Christi reference was that this is a misnomer, although there was a procession on that festival date *[I forget where I read that!]*.

 According to the [`ross-on-wye.com`](http://ross-on-wye.com/index.php?page=ross_510-Alton_Street&pg=1) website, _"[t]he names 'Alton Street' and 'Alton Road' come from 'Old Town Street' and 'Old Town Road'" Furthermore and these were the original main roads into and out of the town in the middle ages."_